Resources for researchers - quick links

 RIS, sponsors of the Courier Business Awards 2017

-We're excited to be sponsoring the Enterprise in Education Award at this year's Courier Business Awards, being held in the Apex, Dundee, on 28th October 2017.
+We were proud to sponsor the Enterprise in Education Award at this year's Courier Business Awards, held in the Apex, Dundee, on 28th October 2017.

 Innovation & IP Special Report - The Herald, 19 May 2017